STEVIA REBAUDIANA EXTRACT (REBAUDIOSIDE A)

 Is this the right option for me?

-The extract Tom's of Maine uses is classified as a sweetener.
+The extract Tom's of Maine uses is classified and approved by the FDA as a sweetener.

 Tom's of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.